JuanDeag-dev/juan_train/README.md

 you can change times in the client file. default is 30 sec and 60 second.

 you can change speed in the client file. find local cruisespeed/fullspeed = (your speed)

+--THIS IS OLD AND BUGGY!-- NO SUPPORT WILL BE GIVEN!--